-You can find your adviser’s name listed on your academic record in your student portal.
-If you are a first year student, your adviser will be your LCT140 (or LH105 if in honors) professor.
-If you are a new transfer student undecided on your major, you will work with an adviser in the Student Success Center.
-Once you are ready to declare a major, you will be reassigned an adviser within your academic department.
+You can find your adviser’s name listed on your student portal.
+If you are a first year student, your adviser will be your Anchor Course FYE101 (or LH1110 if in honors) professor.
+If you are a new transfer student not enrolled in an Anchor Course, you will work with the Department Chair of your intended major for advising until you formally declare your major.

 When should I meet with my adviser?

 We encourage students to meet with their advisor on a regular basis.
 Making this connection early is important as getting to know your advisor can help with your success at Saint Mary’s and also post Saint Mary’s as well.
 All students meet with their adviser each semester before course registration to discuss academic progress, goals, and a plan for the following semester classes.
 Students should check in with their adviser any time they have questions or concerns that may affect their academic progress at Saint Mary’s.